-No electrical completion certificate?
+No electrical installation certificate?
 What you need to do before selling your home

-When it comes to selling your house, you must be able to prove that certain electrical installation work meets Building Regulations.
-If you cannot, you may be committing a criminal offence.
+When selling your home, you must be able to prove that electrical installation work meets Building Regulations.
+If you can't, you may be committing a criminal offence.
+Here's what to do...

 Have you made alterations to the electrics in your home?